coderefinery/manuals/obs.rst

 High-quality audio is quite important.
 I've spent far too long playing with it, and my conclusion is that I don't know enough to make it better than what I have now.
-What I know is in the "instructor tech setup, online" page linked above.
+What I know is in the "instructor audio" page linked above.
 I propose a central
 recommendation: *talk about audio quality*.
 Start meetings early and test it.
 Communicate about problems early, don't ignore and think it's "good enough for now".